-Each year since 2011, Mr. Thomas has been a lead partner on major award winning finance and restructuring-related deals in Asia.
+Mr. Thomas has been lead partner on multiple major award-winning finance and restructuring deals in Asia.
 For example, he represented:

 - In 2017, one of Indonesia’s largest independent exploration and production companies on a pre-production reserves-based loan (RBL) project financing arranged by the mandated lead arrangers and bookrunners Australia and New Zealand Banking Group, ING Bank and Société Générale CIB for the development of Aceh Block A PSC gas fields in Indonesia.
 This deal was named the “Asia Pacific Oil & Gas Deal of the Year” by IJGlobal at its Asia Pacific Awards 2017.

 - In 2016, one of Indonesia’s largest independent exploration and production companies on a secured cross-border acquisition bridge facility arranged by Australia and New Zealand Banking Group Limited to finance the acquisition of a 40% stake in South Natuna Sea Block B from ConocoPhillips.
 This deal was named the “APAC Deal of the Year” by the Oil & Gas Council at its Asia Pacific Oil & Gas Awards 2017.

 - In 2015, one of Indonesia’s largest independent exploration and production companies on its US$200 million Term Facility Agreement with PT Bank ANZ Indonesia, PT Bank DBS Indonesia, PT Bank Mandiri (Persero) Tbk, Standard Chartered Bank and Sumitomo Mitsui Banking Corporation to refinance upstream gas operations in Senoro Field, Senoro-Toili PSC Block, Central Sulawesi.
 This deal was named the “Indonesian Project Finance Deal of the Year” by The Asset at its Triple A Asia Infrastructure Awards 2016.

 - In 2015, Pertamina as the lead creditor in the restructuring of US$1.5 billion of debt owed to various creditors of an aromatics plant at Tuban, East Java, Indonesia owned by PT Trans-Pacific Petrochemical Indotama which was reported to be the largest restructuring of its kind in Indonesia.